emira076/ja3-ja4-tls-fingerprinting/README.md

 ## Key Findings

-*Replace with your actual results from the paper:*

 - *Finding 1 — e.g., "JA3 alone misclassified X% of [family] sessions as legitimate VPN traffic due to shared TLS libraries."*
 - *Finding 2 — e.g., "JA4's segmented structure caught Y% more variants than JA3 in the same dataset."*